 - World premiere must have occurred no earlier than January 1, 2019

-- There is no specific premiere requirement for short or medium length films of less than 60 minutes submitted to Made in MIA Award or Zeno Mountain Award categories, or films of 30 minutes or less submitted to the Short Film Award category.
+- There is no specific premiere requirement for films of 30 minutes or less submitted to the Short Film Award category.
 Films of these lengths that are actively streaming online are eligible to submit and compete in these categories, so long as they are in compliance with rule #1.
-However, all things being equal, the Festival will give programming preference to World, International, North American and US Premieres or to works that will not yet be available online during the Festival dates.
+However, all things being equal, the Festival will give programming preference to World, International, North American and U.S. Premieres or works that will not yet be available online during the Festival dates.

 - Exhibition format must be delivered on DCP.

-Feature Film Audience Award and Short Film Audience Award are two separate awards presented to the filmmakers of the Festival audience’s choice of best non-documentary feature (60 min or more) and best non-documentary short (30 min or less) of the entire Official Selection.
+Short Film Audience Award is presented to the filmmaker(s) of the Festival audience’s choice of best non-documentary short (30 min or less) of the entire Official Selection.